Deaf-Blind Awareness Week 2020

-In 2019, we are celebrating Helen Keller Deaf-Blind Awareness Week from June 23rd to June 29th.
-The theme this year is MAKING CONNECTIONS WITH THE DEAF-BLIND COMMUNITY.
+We are celebrating Helen Keller Deaf-Blind Awareness Week from June 21st to June 27th.

-HKNC is the only national agency that provides information, referral, support and comprehensive training exclusively to youths and adults who have a combined vision and hearing loss, their families and the professionals who work with them.
+HKNC is the only national agency that provides information, referral, support and comprehensive training exclusively to youths and adults who have a combined hearing and vision loss, their families and the professionals who work with them.

 Links to General Information on deaf-blindness: